| | |

 making claims or assertions that were not always correct.
 One

-needs to consider the culture of one's interlocutor,
+needs to consider the culture of one's interlocutor, I would not recommend any book about

 body language that does not consider the micro and macro cultures of the